edwardUL99/DockerSandbox/README.md

 `api` package being used by the `DockerSandbox` class. `DockerSandbox` takes and returns objects of types defined in the `api` package, but only these objects should be used in the context of `DockerSandbox`.
 The `api` package is **not** stable, but the `DockerSandbox` class will *always* reflect changes made to the `api` package, so it is relatively safer to use.

+This means, if you were using releases before 0.5.0, after upgrading, you will have to fix package imports to reflect the new `api` package